lambducas/folke/README.md

 - [ ] Auto-check proof for errors (only display critical errors and skip e.g empty line errors)
 - [ ] When inserting a line after last line in subproof (using update ref mode), references to subproof don't update
 - [ ] Add drag to resize on bottom bar where the error message is
+- [ ] Allow user to open files that aren't in working directory by pressing `Ctrl+O` and selecting a single file
 - [x] ~~Force user to save proofs as .json (or as a custom file ext.)~~
 - [x] ~~When inserting a special character into a field, the cursor should not move to the end~~
 - [x] ~~Ctrl Z support~~